PowerShell/xPSDesiredStateConfiguration/README.md

 * [Create or modify a group with Members](https://github.com/PowerShell/xPSDesiredStateConfiguration/blob/dev/Examples/Sample_xGroup_Members.ps1)
 * [Create or modify a group with MembersToInclude and/or MembersToExclude](https://github.com/PowerShell/xPSDesiredStateConfiguration/blob/dev/Examples/Sample_xGroup_Members.ps1)

-### xProcess
+### xWindowsProcess
-Provides a mechanism to start and stop a windows process.
+Provides a mechanism to start and stop a Windows process.

 #### Requirements